chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 ### General

-If one of the axes does not match an axis in the chart, the box will take the entire chart dimension.
+If one of the axes does not match an axis in the chart and the line behaviors are the following, depending how the line should be drawn:

+1. if `scaleId` is not resolved, the line will take the entire chart dimension, starting top-left vertex to bottom-right vertex of the chart
+1. if `xScaleId` is not resolved, the line will take the entire chart width
+1. if `yScaleId` is  not resolved, the line will take the entire chart height

+The 2 coordinates, start, end, are optional.
+If not specified, the line is expanded out to the edges in the respective direction.
 The 4 coordinates, xMin, xMax, yMin, yMax are optional.
-If not specified, the box is expanded out to the edges in the respective direction.
+If not specified, the line is expanded out to the edges in the respective direction.

 | Name | Description |
 | ---- | ---- |